The Opportunity

 Partner With Us

-We invite churches, Christian schools, and individuals who share a commitment to Hawaiʻi’s spiritual flourishing to join this work.
+We invite believers, churches, and Christian schools who share a commitment to Hawaiʻi’s spiritual flourishing to join this work.

-All contributions are tax-deductible through our fiscal sponsor.
+All contributions are tax-deductible through our fiscal sponsor, K2 Hawaiʻi.